 You may wish to print out the form below to send in to reserve your space.
 Your name will be on the list at the door.
 No tickets will be sold at the door.
-We must receive your check and reservation by April 30, 2018, in order to reserve your place.
+We must receive your check and reservation at least a week in advance in order to reserve your place.

 If you are unable to afford a ticket but want to attend the meal, please contact us at email@example.com and arrangements will be made for a ticket to be sent to you.